-One of the oldest and simplest ways to hook things up is using a bus topology in computer network environments.
-You won't find bus topology running many modern office networks – star and mesh are far more common now.
+Bus topology is a network layout where all devices connect to one shared cable, called the backbone or bus.
+It is one of the oldest and simplest ways to hook things up in computer network environments.
+You won't find bus topology running many modern office networks, star and mesh are far more common now.
 But it hasn't completely disappeared.
 You might still see it in specific spots like industrial control systems, maybe some lingering old-school Ethernet setups, or even parts of certain rural broadband networks.
 Its main draws?
 Simplicity and low cost, which make it okay for very specific jobs.

 Think of bus topology like setting up seats along a single park bench.
 All the devices (nodes) connect to one main cable, often called the "bus" or "backbone."
 When one device sends data, it travels along that whole cable, and every device sees it.
 Each device checks the packet's address to see if it's the intended recipient.
 If not, it ignores it.
 To stop signals from bouncing back and causing problems, you stick special plugs called terminators on both ends of the main cable.